shadabshaukat/CogNeoAI/pages/README.md

   - Verify Ollama is running and reachable at `http://localhost:11434`
   - Install models with `ollama pull llama3` (or other)
 - Vector retrieval returns no results
-  - Ensure embeddings exist in the DB and that `AUSLEGALSEARCH_EMBED_DIM` matches the model dimension
+  - Ensure embeddings exist in the DB and that `COGNEO_EMBED_DIM` matches the model dimension
   - Confirm DB connectivity and that `create_all_tables()` ran at least once